 An informal fallacy is fallacious because of both its form and its content.
 The formal fallacies are fallacious only because of their logical form.
-For example, the slippery slope fallacy has this form: Step 1 “leads to” step 2.
-Step 2 leads to step 3.
-Step 3 leads to … until we reach an obviously unacceptable step, so step 1 is not acceptable.
+For example, the Slippery Slope Fallacy is an informal fallacy that has the following form: Step 1 often leads to step 2.
+Step 2 often leads to step 3.
+Step 3 often leads to…until we reach an obviously unacceptable step, so step 1 is not acceptable.
 That form occurs in both good arguments and fallacious arguments.
-The quality of an argument of this form depends crucially on the probabilities that each step does lead to the next, but the probabilities involve the argument’s content, not merely its form.
+The quality of an argument of this form depends crucially on the probabilities of going from one step to another.
+The probabilities involve the argument’s content, not merely its form.

 Table of Contents